Joseph H. Lewis

-Joseph H. Lewis (April 6, 1907 – August 30, 2000) was an American B-movie film director whose stylish flourishes came to be appreciated by auteur theory-espousing film critics in the years following his retirement in 1966.
-In a 30-year directorial career, he helmed numerous low-budget westerns, action pictures, musicals, adventures, and thrillers.
-Today he is remembered for mysteries and film noir stories: My Name Is Julia Ross (1945) and So Dark the Night (1946) as well as his most highly regarded features, 1950's Gun Crazy, which spotlighted a desperate young couple (Peggy Cummins and John Dall) who embark on a deadly crime spree, and the 1955 film noir The Big Combo, with its stunning cinematography by John Alton.
+Joseph H. Lewis (April 6, 1907 – August 30, 2000) was an American director and editor of film and television.
+In a 30-year directorial career, he directed numerous low-budget westerns, action pictures, musicals, adventures, and thrillers.
+His stylish B-movies came to be appreciated by auteur theory-espousing film critics in the years following his retirement in 1966.

+Today he is remembered for mysteries and films noir: My Name Is Julia Ross (1945) and So Dark the Night (1946) as well as his most highly regarded features, 1950's Gun Crazy, which spotlighted a desperate young couple (Peggy Cummins and John Dall) who embark on a deadly crime spree, and The Big Combo (1955), with its critically acclaimed cinematography by John Alton.